Introducing powerful new layers of enterprise-grade security

 Cybersecurity threats, including phishing scams and spam, are spiking as bad actors take advantage of the pandemic to target remote workforces and corporate systems.
 In April, Google reported more than 18 million daily malware and phishing emails related to Covid-19 scams in just one week and more than 240 million daily spam messages.
 Security-sensitive industries, such as banking and health care, have been hit especially hard.
 A report by VMware Carbon Black found that attacks targeting the financial sector grew by 238% from February to April 2020.

-As organisations, particularly those in regulated industries, turn to Slack to collaborate, we’ve set out to meet and exceed some of the most stringent security and compliance standards around.
-We built Slack from the start to give businesses a more secure way to communicate and collaborate, both internally and across organisational boundaries.
-Although we haven’t been around as long as some software suites built on legacy applications, our purpose-built platform allows us to stay focused and innovate swiftly to meet the needs of our customers – especially during times like these, when security is of the utmost importance.
+As organizations, particularly those in regulated industries, turn to Slack to collaborate, we’ve set out to meet and exceed some of the most stringent security and compliance standards around.
+We built Slack from the start to give businesses a more secure way to communicate and collaborate, both internally and across organizational boundaries.
+Although we haven’t been around as long as some software suites built on legacy applications, our purpose-built platform allows us to stay focused and innovate swiftly to meet the needs of our customers—especially during times like these, when security is of the utmost importance.
 As a result, Slack continues to provide a secure, enterprise-grade collaboration solution.

 Today we are introducing even more powerful layers of security.
 Here’s an in-depth look at our latest security and compliance offerings and a preview of what’s ahead.

-With Slack Connect, admins can maintain control over their organisation’s data and monitor external access.
-And unlike email – which leaves users open to the risk of spam and phishing – when everyone works in channels, teams receive messages and files only from verified members.
+With Slack Connect, admins can maintain control over their organization’s data and monitor external access.
+And unlike email—which leaves users open to the risk of spam and phishing—when everyone works in channels, teams receive messages and files only from verified members.
 What’s more, all of Slack’s enterprise-grade security features and compliance standards extend to Slack Connect, including retention, support for data loss prevention and e-discovery and, soon, EKM.

-Later this year, we’re also introducing a feature to help admins quickly vet external organisations before connecting, giving them the peace of mind that they’re working with trusted parties.
-All verified organisations will be identified with a badge, so admins approving external channels can determine at a glance whether a new organisation is credible.
+Later this year, we’re also introducing a feature to help admins quickly vet external organizations before connecting, giving them the peace of mind that they’re working with trusted parties.
+All verified organizations will be identified with a badge, so admins approving external channels can determine at a glance whether a new organization is credible.
 The result?
 A faster, more secure process for setting up channels for admins and users alike.

-As Slack Connect evolves, we’ll continue to invest in offerings that allow organisations to apply more of their security and compliance policies to the data they share with their external partners.
+As Slack Connect evolves, we’ll continue to invest in offerings that allow organizations to apply more of their security and compliance policies to the data they share with their external partners.

 Meet industry and regional compliance standards with Slack

-With sponsorship from the U.S. Department of Veterans Affairs, we set out to become FedRAMP Moderate authorised.
+With sponsorship from the U.S. Department of Veterans Affairs, we set out to become FedRAMP Moderate authorized.
 Our regulatory partners put our product to the test, with more than 300 rigorous security controls.
-On 20 May 2020, Slack achieved FedRAMP Agency Authority to Operate (ATO) at the Moderate impact level.
+On May 20, 2020, Slack achieved FedRAMP Agency Authority to Operate (ATO) at the Moderate impact level.

-Slack’s FedRAMP Moderate authorisation reflects our continued investment in and support for customers in the U.S. public sector.
-As more government agencies move to the cloud, IT administrators and security professionals can rest assured that Slack meets some of the most broadly recognised security standards and offers solutions to help public-sector teams address compliance requirements.
+Slack’s FedRAMP Moderate authorization reflects our continued investment in and support for customers in the U.S. public sector.
+As more government agencies move to the cloud, IT administrators and security professionals can rest assured that Slack meets some of the most broadly recognized security standards and offers solutions to help public-sector teams address compliance requirements.

-This latest authorisation translates to a more secure experience for Slack customers, including private-sector businesses that don’t require a FedRAMP-authorised environment.
-All customers using Slack’s commercial offerings benefit from the heightened security measures required to achieve a FedRAMP Moderate authorisation.
+This latest authorization translates to a more secure experience for Slack customers, including private-sector businesses that don’t require a FedRAMP-authorized environment.
+All customers using Slack’s commercial offerings benefit from the heightened security measures required to achieve a FedRAMP Moderate authorization.

-Slack’s FedRamp Moderate authorisation is only one part of our security program.
+Slack’s FedRamp Moderate authorization is only one part of our security program.
 Slack also certifies its service with:

 - ISO 27001